 Returning to the University of Michigan study, such human interaction clearly plays a key role in maintaining learner motivation.
 This is further evidenced in Sato and Ballinger (2016) who highlight the importance of peer interaction in second language learning.
 This is particularly important in terms of furthering and maintaining motivation and attaining language proficiency.

 This interaction with humans, particularly teachers, is vital for language learners of all abilities and goes to the heart of the biggest challenge of learning a language on an app.
-Ultimately, getting any feedback is highly restricted – if you get the answer right (even if it’s a guess) or wrong, there’s no explanation about why X is the right answer.
+Ultimately, getting any feedback is highly restricted – if you get the answer right (even if it’s a guess) or wrong, there’s usually no explanation about why X is the right answer.
 Learning with an app therefore only tells part of the story – understanding a word, a phrase or a grammatical concept can often be complex and can sometimes only be fully explained by a good teacher.

 Whatever language you teach and whatever age your students are, Sanako’s teacher-led language instruction tools include a wealth of unique features that help language educators teach languages more efficiently and more successfully.
 It’s why the world’s leading educational institutions choose Sanako as their solution to support online and in-classroom lesson delivery.

 If you are interested in learning more about how Sanako’s language teaching software platform supports language teachers and students and would like to see how it could benefit your institution, book a FREE remote demo now to see them in action.